 After all, the success of a company is largely dependent upon the dedication of the people that work there.
 Whether an employer is looking to decrease spending on employee healthcare, increase the morale of their team, or simply reap the benefits of a team that has extra energy and focus, there are lots of ways a health and wellness program can contribute to achieving those goals.
 Here are just a few:

-Reasons to Implement a Wellness Program #1 - Decrease Employee Absenteeism
+Implement a Wellness Program and Decrease Employee Absenteeism

 According to a survey conducted by CareerBuilder.com, 61 percent of employees say they suffer from burnout.
 It’s no secret that stress and burnout go hand in hand, but it’s worth it to understand how stress manifests physically and how those physical symptoms result in missed work.
 The most common stress-related reason employees give for calling out is a feeling of constant fatigue, with 29 percent of those survey respondents saying they experienced the symptom, followed by sleeplessness and aches and pains at 26 and 24 percent respectively.
 Exercise has a demonstrated positive effect on decreasing stress and fostering both emotional and physical well-being.